HackBrexit/MinistersUnderTheInfluence/.github/ISSUE_TEMPLATE.md

 Include any relevant information

 ## Acceptance Criteria
-This story can be considered done when:
+This story can be considered done when the following acceptance tests are satisfied:

 **GIVEN**